joolstorrentecalo/gitlab-foss/doc/administration/postgresql/replication_and_failover.md

 ## Patroni

+NOTE:
+Using Patroni instead of Repmgr is supported for PostgreSQL 11 and required for PostgreSQL 12.
+Starting with GitLab 14.0, only PostgreSQL 12 is available and hence Patroni is mandatory to achieve failover and replication.

 Patroni is an opinionated solution for PostgreSQL high-availability.
 It takes the control of PostgreSQL, overrides its configuration, and manages its lifecycle (start, stop, restart).
-Patroni is the only option for PostgreSQL 12+ clustering and for cascading replication for Geo deployments.
+Patroni is the only option for PostgreSQL 12 clustering and for cascading replication for Geo deployments.

 The fundamental [architecture](#example-recommended-setup-manual-steps) (mentioned above) does not change for Patroni.
 You do not need any special consideration for Patroni while provisioning your database nodes.
 Patroni heavily relies on Consul to store the state of the cluster and elect a leader.
 Any failure in Consul cluster and its leader election propagates to the Patroni cluster as well.